A Possible ~20 yr Periodicity in Long-term Optical Photometric and Spectral Variations of the Nearby Radio-Quiet Active Galactic Nucleus Ark 120: Periodicity Analysis and False-Alarm Probability

 \section{Periodicity Analysis and False-Alarm Probability}

-As described above, visual inspection reveals an interval of 20 years between peaks/troughs, potentially implying that there exists a $\sim20$-year periodicity in the light curve.
-Below we employ several methods to {\cblue attempt to confirm} the periodicity and estimate the associated false-alarm probability.
+As described above, visual inspection reveals an interval of 20 yr between peaks/troughs, potentially implying that a $\sim20$-year periodicity exists in the light curve.
+Below, we employ several methods to attempt to confirm the periodicity and estimate the associated false-alarm probability.